Ross Hunter: Television

 In 1975, Hunter was hired by Paramount Pictures to produce for television.
 His first produced film for them was The Lives of Jenny Dolan (1975) with Shirley Jones.

 In 1977, he was nominated a Primetime Emmy Award for Outstanding Limited Series for producing Arthur Hailey's The Moneychangers (1976) (he shared the nomination with his long-time professional and personal partner, Jacques Mapes).

 He produced A Family Upside Down (1978) with Fred Astaire and Helen Hayes, and Suddenly, Love (1979) with Cindy Williams.

 His last project was the 1979 television movie The Best Place to Be with Donna Reed.

 Death

 Hunter died of cancer at the Century City Hospital in Los Angeles on March 10, 1996.
 He was survived by his long-time partner, set designer Jaques Mapes, who was also Hunter’s production partner.
 Mapes died on May 4, 2002, aged 88.
-He is interred at Westwood Village Memorial Park Cemetery.
+Hunter and Mapes are interred in adjacent crypts at Westwood Village Memorial Park Cemetery.